CSCfi/csc-user-guide/docs/apps/elmer.md

 ## Usage

-Elmer version available can be listed using the command
+On Puhti and Mahti, the Elmer versions available can be listed using the command

 ```bash
 module avail elmer